SandaniLiyanage/Sinhala-Lyrics-Search-Engine/README.md

 * Search queries in both sinhala and singlish

 ## Data
-Orginal data was scraped from https://sinhalasongbook.com/all-sinhala-song-lyrics-and-chords/ page for educational purposes.
+The Orginal data store in `original_data.json` was scraped from https://sinhalasongbook.com/all-sinhala-song-lyrics-and-chords/ page for educational purposes.
 Then the orginal data was translated to sinhala using [google-translate](https://www.npmjs.com/package/google-translate) Node.js module.
-The songs corpus contains lyrics for 1050 songs.
+The processed data are stored in the `sinhala_songs.json`.This corpus contains lyrics for 1050 songs.

 Each song contains the following metadata.
 1. `title` : name of the song (string)